austinzmchen/austinzmchen.github.io/AustinResume.md

 * Code and database data migration from MS Access to SQL server
 * Coding in VBA for Excel using SQL API
-* Server side Dot Net programming
+* Server side .Net programming
 * Generating Database Report using Crystal Report
 * Scripting and scheduling
 * Interface designing to Vista Aero like looking